 It’s quite possible that the Masters could generate a similar interest to bettors in the area.
 The Masters is the biggest golf tournament of the year and even those who don’t care about golf that much seem to pay attention.

-It will be difficult for the Masters to draw in the size of handle that the basketball tournament did (over $4.4 million during its first week), however, it should probably boost the figures enough to notice when compared to a “regular week.”
+It will be difficult for the Masters to draw in the size of handle that betting on college basketball did (over $4.4 million during its first week), however, it should probably boost the figures enough to notice when compared to a “regular week.”

 Where to watch the Masters

 The Masters is held at Augusta National Golf Club, Augusta, Georgia beginning April 11.
 The first golfer steps up to the tee at 8:30 a.m.
 A champion will be crowned with the ceremonial Green Jacket presentation on Sunday, April 14.

 Here is the Masters’ TV schedule for those watching from home:

 - Thursday: ESPN – 3 p.m. – 7:30 p.m.